Shopping in Istanbul Spice Bazaar

 Spice Bazaar was opened in 1664 as part of the New Mosque complex.
 The square in front of Spice Bazaar adds a great value to the character of Historical Istanbul.
 Those who step into Istanbul Historical Peninsula from the other side of Galata Bridge never fail to stop by this square and the surrounding markets.

 The same thing is true for those who cross the Bosphorus from the Asian Side through a beautiful boat trip.
 The first to take the eyes are the silhouette of New Mosque and Eminönü Square in front of Spice Bazaar.

 Together with hundreds of doves flying over the square of course… It is a tradition to feed the doves here just like San Marco Square in Venice.

-Spice Bazaar is Located in Eminonu Neighborhood of Istanbul Old City
+Spice Bazaar is Located in Eminonu (Istanbul Old City)

 The Bazaar is called Mısır Çarşısı (Egyptian Bazaar) in Turkish because the spices sold here used to be carried all the way from India and Far East through Egypt by caravans.
 It is known by foreign visitors as Spice Bazaar due to herbs sold here.

 During the Ottoman Empire times, the onlything that was sold here was spice.
 But today the number of herbalists are not as much as used to be.
 Besides spices, souvenirs, dried fruits, Turkish delight, snacks and jewelry are also sold there.
 The Spice Bazaar has gone through an evolution and turned into a sort of miniature Grand Bazaar.

 Delicatessens, coffee shops and fishmongers can be found in the surrounding streets.
 Especially during the weekends, the area is bursting at the seams.
 Get ready to be dragged in the flood of local people.